 A high-pressure system is typically located over southeastern Canada for east coast blizzards.
 Cold air from the Arctic is displaced southward, setting up the necessary cold for heavy snow to fall.
 Like most snowstorms in the US, the heaviest snows are found on the northwest side of the blizzard.
 In the warmer air to the south and east, it’s not all that uncommon to find strong to severe thunderstorms (and sometimes tornadoes) in this warm sector.

-The tight pressure gradient that blizzards produce causes very strong winds and trigger whiteout conditions due to blowing snow, limiting visibility to just a few feet.
+Blizzards’ tight pressure gradient causes powerful winds and triggers whiteout conditions due to blowing snow, limiting visibility to just a few feet.

 Blizzards are dangerous and make traveling nearly impossible due to such poor visibility that occurs with them.
 It may be difficult or even impossible for some people to travel in regions where blizzards occur, and sometimes for days at a time.